AntoineBRTL/Hades/README.md

 # Hades
-Simple reverse shell CLI developed for education purposes.
+Simple reverse shell developed for education purposes.

 This program is written in Typescript and is made to run with [Node.js](https://nodejs.org/).
 Some libraries are required, [see](#libs) the list of libraries used in this project.